readmeio/rdme/documentation/synced/rdme.md

 #### Specifying Other Attributes

 You can also specify several other page attributes in your YAML frontmatter, such as `privacy` (an object that sets a `view` attribute to `public` or `anyone_with_link` to denote whether your page is published or unpublished).
-Any attributes you omit will remain unchanged on `rdme` runs.
+Any attributes you omit will remain unchanged on subsequent `rdme` updates.
 To view the full list of attributes, check out the `POST` endpoints for respective section of your documentation that you're syncing:

 - [`Create doc`](https://docs.readme.com/main/reference/createguide/)
 - [`Create reference`](https://docs.readme.com/reference/createreference)